Miniature Bull Terrier

 About the Miniature Bull Terrier

-Standing 10 to 14 inches tall and weighing 18 to 28 pounds, the Miniature Bull Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 10 to 14 inches tall and weighing 18 to 28 pounds, the Miniature Bull Terrier is a small-sized dog.
+Shares the standard Bull Terrier's unmistakable egg-shaped head and Roman-nose profile but in a more compact frame, creating a distinctly comical and endearing appearance.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview